itsJoKr/project-setup/README.md

 # project-setup
-Basic Android project setup ready with mocks
+Basic Android project setup example ready with mocks

 Project has 2 flavors: `prod` and `mock`.
 Depending on selected flavor:

 - `prod` will fetch data from server
 - `mock` will return data from local json file
-- `androidTest` are setup to user `mock` as source
+- `androidTest` are setup to use `mock` as source

 The change of source if accomplished by using different `Application` class and using different Dagger component which can then inject real or mock classes.